visual-learning/object-localization/README.md

 ```
 2. In the main folder of the code provided in this repository, there is an empty directory with the name `data`.
 	- In this folder, you need to create a link to `VOCdevkit` in this folder.
-	- If you read WSDDN paper [2], you should know that it requires bounding box proposals from Selective Search, Edge Boxes or a similar method.
+	- For Task 2 (WSDDN [2]), we require bounding box proposals from Selective Search, Edge Boxes or a similar method.
 We provide you with this data for the assignment.
 You need to put these proposals in the data folder too.

 ```bash
 # You can run these commands to populate the data directory